-Meal delivery programs provide food and meals to people who need assistance, such as when they are recovering from a hospital stay, or have become less mobile and unable to shop for groceries or cook for themselves.
+For example, a person may need meal delivery when they are recovering from a hospital stay, have become less mobile, or are no longer able to shop for groceries or cook for themself.

 This article explains which Medicare plans cover meal delivery and looks at other programs, companies, and costs.

 If someone is an inpatient in a hospital or a skilled nursing facility (SNF), Part A covers meals.
 It does not cover meal delivery to any other location.

 Private insurance companies provide Medicare Advantage plans, which offer additional benefits above those that original Medicare provides.
 These benefits differ among plans.

 Most plans offer either a fixed number of meals or meals for a set temporary period after someone leaves the hospital or SNF.

 Some individuals with chronic medical conditions may also be eligible for meal benefits.
 These are usually available through a special Medicare Advantage plan called a Special Needs Plan (SNP).
 Examples of SNP-related conditions include congestive heart failure, diabetes, and end stage renal disease.